 "This is the generation of the great LEVIATHAN, or rather, to speak more reverently of that mortal god, to which we own under the immortal God, our peace and defense." -Thomas Hobbes: Leviathan

-Actually I would prefer the concept of “tolerance” to “liberty”.
-The problem with “liberty” is its essentially positive and affirmative connotations, that if one is at liberty to do something then that thing is in some sense a good thing and to be affirmed.
-This is why it is a short path from being at liberty to do something to universal compulsory affirmation of that something otherwise one is a bigot or hater, etc.
+Actually I would prefer the concept of “tolerance” to “right”.
+The problem with “right” is its essentially positive and affirmative connotations, that if one has the right to do something then that thing is in some sense a right thing to do and to be affirmed.
+This is why it is a short path from having the right to do something to universal compulsory affirmation of that something otherwise one is a bigot or hater, etc.

 On the other hand, the connotations of tolerance is precisely pertaining to things which you dont approve of, or may even violently object to.
 You do not need to tolerate opinions or behaviours which you like or approve.
 However, prudence prescribes that we tolerate, we suffer, all kinds of unpleasant and disagreeable people and behaviours for the cost of coercive censures may outweigh the benefits for particular cases.
 Thus, tolerance, or longsuffering, is a virtue whereby we learn to suffer all kinds of fools and morons we disagree with or dislike.

-The moment when America diverged from the original English tradition of toleration was when “tolerance” was displaced by “liberty” as a key concept of civic polity.
-If there is an intelligible concept of liberty in the civic space, then it can only be liberty to do good and not evil, the liberty of the latter should be strictly and rigorously circumscribed by laws.
+The moment when America diverged from the original English tradition of toleration was when “tolerance” was displaced by “rights” as a key concept of civic polity.
+If there is an intelligible concept of rights in the civic space, then it can only be the right to do good and not evil, and there are definite certain limits to the amount of evils a society can tolerate.